kristopolous/BOOTSTRA.386/README.md

   There's a lot of micros and a lot of        the future has arrived. graphics modes.
 Today there's CGA,
   Hercules, MDA, and EGA.
-And that's only     Using primitives like buttons, navbars, on the IBM-PC.                              and various other things to express
+And that's only     Using primitives like buttons, navbars, on the IBM-PC.                              and various other "widgets" to express
-                                              your application, we handle rendering If you want a Tandy, CDC, Honeywell,        thes abstractions on screen for you.
+                                              your application, we handle rendering If you want a Tandy, CDC, Honeywell,        these abstractions on screen for you.
   DEC, or Zenith; it's a whole new
   problem.
 And who's to say what's on         All you need to think of is terms the horizon tomorrow.
 Do you support        of Windows, Icons, Menus, and